Nitrite: Biochemistry

 A schematic representation of the microbial nitrogen cycle.
 ANAMMOX is anaerobic ammonium oxidation, DNRA is dissimilatory nitrate reduction to ammonium, and COMMAMOX is complete ammonium oxidation.

 In nitrification, ammonium is converted to nitrite.
 Important species include Nitrosomonas.
-Other bacterial species such as Nitrobacter, are responsible for the oxidation of the nitrite into nitrate.
+Other bacterial species, such as Nitrobacter, are responsible for oxidizing nitrite to nitrate.

 Nitrite can be reduced to nitric oxide or ammonia by many species of bacteria.
 Under hypoxic conditions, nitrite may release nitric oxide, which causes potent vasodilation.
 Several mechanisms for nitrite conversion to NO have been described, including enzymatic reduction by xanthine oxidoreductase, nitrite reductase, and NO synthase (NOS), as well as nonenzymatic acidic disproportionation reactions.

 Uses

 Chemical precursor

 Azo dyes and other colorants are prepared by the process called diazotization, which requires nitrite.